Jasper2819/web-typography-22-23/README.md

 At first I did some research to what is needed for deaf people to get the right feeling from a movie.
 I searched some documents conserning the rules and guidelines used for this kind of things.
 In order to make something unique, I wanted to do something that has not been done before.
 So looking at the guidelines, I could get an image of what to "ignore", deviate from what is convenient.

-### Basic rules
+### Basic rules *(and ignore conventions)*

 Searching on the internet I found several [rules and guidelines](https://www.rev.com/blog/subtitles-blog/sdh-subtitles-for-the-deaf-and-hard-of-hearing) for subtitles for movies.
 Most of the rules are about the timing.
 When does a subtitle appear, when does is dissapear, how is it places on the screen?
 Most of these rules makes subtitles not that interesting.
-For this project, it is important to kind of ignore those rules and do something completly different *(ignore conventions)*.
+For this project, it is important to kind of ignore those rules and do something completly different.

 What is being subtitled?
 Next to the voices of the actors, a lot of special effects are being subtitled as well.
 Think about and extremely huge explosion, underwater bubbles or anything relevant to know what is going on.
 But sounds not only make a movie spectaculair, they can also have the opposite effect.
 With sounds you can make a scene interesting, scary or you can build up a lot of tension.
 And that last one is compelling.
 Because in the first fragment of the video I'm working on, a high piched tone can be heard.
 This tone gets worse and worse when more questions follow and than suddenly... it stops.
 So it is important to give the same fealing to deaf people, to let them know that there is something irritating going on.
 For this, a simple subtitle won't be enough.